EQ Bank Review 2026 — Rates, TFSA, GICs & Is It Worth It?

 • Forbes Best Banks in Canada — 5 years in a row

-• Excellent mobile app — rated highly by Canadian users
+• Excellent mobile app — highly rated by Canadian users

 • Unlimited free Interac e-Transfers and bill payments